Georgia’s ruling party leads crucial election race which could decide the country's role in Europe

-TBILISI, Georgia (AP) — Georgia's ruling party is leading the official results of Saturday's parliamentary election, a crucial vote which could decide the country's future in Europe.
+TBILISI, Georgia (AP) — Georgia's ruling party is leading the official results of Saturday's parliamentary election after a crucial vote which could decide whether the country pivots to embrace the West or falls back into Russia's orbit.

+Many Georgians viewed the vote as a make-or-break referendum on the opportunity to join the European Union.
+Initial figures suggest turnout is the highest since the ruling Georgian Dream party was first elected in 2012.

-Georgia's Central Election Commission said the ruling Georgian Dream party won 52.99% of the vote with just over two-thirds of the vote counted.
-Not all paper ballots and votes cast by Georgians abroad have been counted.
+Georgia’s Central Election Commission said Georgian Dream won 52.99% of the vote with the majority of the vote counted.
+Not all paper ballots and votes cast by Georgians abroad have been counted, and it is unclear when a final result could be announced.

+Georgian Dream stood against four main opposition groups which also claimed victory when competing exit polls were released shortly after polls closed at 8 p.m. local time (1600 GMT).

+If Georgian Dream's win is confirmed, the party will have a parliamentary majority which will stoke fears about the country's bid for EU membership.
+The party has become increasingly authoritarian, adopting laws which are similar to those used by Russia to crack down on freedom of speech.
+After one such law was passed earlier this year, Brussels suspended Georgia's EU membership process.

 Bidzina Ivanishvili, the founder of Georgian Dream, claimed victory almost immediately after polls closed and said, “It is rare in the world for the same party to achieve such success in such a difficult situation.”

-Brussels suspended Georgia's membership process after Georgian Dream passed laws cracking down on freedom of speech.

-Many Georgians viewed the vote as a make-or-break referendum on the opportunity to join the European Union.

-The pre-election campaign in the South Caucasus nation of 3.7 million people which borders Russia was dominated by foreign policy and marked by a bitter fight for votes and allegations of a smear campaign.
-The outcome will determine whether Georgia gets back on track to EU membership or embraces authoritarianism and falls into Russia’s orbit.
+The pre-election campaign in the South Caucasus nation of 3.7 million people, which borders Russia, was dominated by foreign policy and marked by a bitter fight for votes and allegations of a smear campaign.

 Some Georgians complained of intimidation and being pressured to vote for Georgian Dream, while the opposition accused the party of carrying out a "hybrid war" against its citizens.